Tasting Culture: Nordic & Mediterranean Food, Tradition & Nutrition (Greece: Athens, island of Ikaria; Denmark: Copenhagen, Island of Samsø)

 This course requires a minimum enrollment of 15, with a maximum enrollment of 24.

 Transportation from Athens to Copenhagen in the middle of the course is included in the course fee.
 Transportation for island study travel and day excursions is also included in the course fee.

-IMPORTANT NOTE: This course involves extensive travel.
+This course involves extensive travel, including travel by air.
 Be wary of overpacking.
 Pack only what you can carry comfortably.
 It will also be useful to bring with you travel-size cosmetics.